 Are you a homeowner who has noticed water trickle out of the sump pump in your basement?
 You may be wondering what this is and why it’s happening.
 Those unfamiliar with sump pumps may not know that there is a feature specifically meant to deal with just such an issue: a weep hole.
 A weep hole is an integral part of any sump pump system, and with greater understanding and awareness, homeowners can be prepared for when it occurs.

 A sump pump weep hole plays an important role in keeping your basement dry and preventing water seepage into other areas of the home.
 Read on to get a clearer idea of the sump pump weep hole.

 What is a Sump Pump?

-Best Sump Pump Weep Hole: If you need a new sump pump and don't know what a proper weep hole is, look for a valve enclosure that has one.
-It is inexpensive and can be located near the sump pump itself to prevent it from going dry.
-Sump pump weep holes usually are around 8 to 12 inches in size, depending on your pump's size.
-If you don’t need a larger size, you can buy a miniature weeper.
-These are ideal for gardens, where the pump will still be able to move water without the hole.
+You can buy a miniature weeper if you don’t need a larger size.
+These are ideal for gardens, where the pump can still move water without the hole.
 A sump pump failure could result in a pool of water in your basement.
 Once the pool of water reaches a specific size, it can be tricky to reach it.
-This can result in problems with your drainage system, as well as further flooding issues.
+This can result in problems with your drainage system and further flooding issues.

-Why is the Sump Pump weep hole so important?
+Why is the Sump Pump Weep Hole so Important?

 The sump pump will then use the float to pump the water into the sump, while the screw acts as a cork to trap the water inside the pump.
 There’s a chance that your sump pump could go dry if the pump water level is lower than the water level in the sump pump weep hole.

 What is the purpose of a Sump Pump Weep Hole?